 - Make sure you have your hardware drivers updated, especially the drivers for your video card or integrated graphics adapter.
 Desktop Window Manager offloads a lot of work to your GPU to reduce load on your CPU.

 - Kill the process to force it to restart using the Task Manager, or restart your PC.

 - Check your computer for malware.
 Some types of malware are known to cause issues with Desktop Window Manager.

-Those are both good places to start.
+Those are all good places to start.

 Could this Process Be a Virus?